- Search The Registry

 During that time, on September 7, 1927, he married Elizabeth Lacy.
 He secured an A.B. degree in Education from Indiana State in 1931.
 After teaching briefly at Virginia State College (now Virginia State University), Jenkins began graduate work at Northwestern University and earned a master’s in 1933 and a doctorate in education in 1935.
 His dissertation was a socio-psychological study of Black children of superior intelligence.

-From 1935–1937, Jenkins was registrar and professor of education at North Carolina A&T, from 1937–1938, he was dean of instruction at Cheyney University, and from 1938–1948, he was professor of education at Howard University.
+From 1935–to 1937, Jenkins was registrar and professor of education at North Carolina A&T, from 1937–to 1938, he was dean of instruction at Cheyney University, and from 1938–to 1948, he was professor of education at Howard University.
 Jenkins was also President of Morgan State College of Baltimore in 1948.
 He published more than 80 scholarly articles and monographs and lectured on topics related to his expertise throughout the world.
 He also served on several presidential commissions, councils, and task forces.

 Honored as a Distinguished Alumnus by Indiana State in 1964, Jenkins was awarded honorary doctorates by the University of Liberia, Delaware State College, Howard University, and Johns Hopkins University, among others.
 After his retirement as president of Morgan State in 1970, he became the director of the Office of Urban Affairs for the American Council of Education.
 His study of the socio-psychological study of African American children of superior intelligence went unpublished but was his most renowned and cited work.